Stuartlab-UCSC/hexmap-view/docs/dev/_sources/repository.rst.txt

 Git comes pre-installed on most systems.
 Otherwise see https://github.com to install it.

-https://www.sourcetreeapp.com has a great UI for dealing with most of git.
+https://www.sourcetreeapp.com has a great UI on macOS for dealing with most of git.
 It does all of the commands below and is especially good for viewing diffs.
 However it is good to understand the sequence of events and commands behind it, and sometimes the UI is slow to update.